The Salt Lake Tribune: 20th century

+21st century

+In 2000, the Tribune published a 3-part series on the Mountain Meadows Massacre, after a backhoe operator accidentally dug up previously-unknown remains while working on the 1999 Mountain Meadows Monument.
+The LDS Church's displeasure at the articles' embarrassing disclosures has been alleged as motivation for its 2013 alleged attempt to silence the Tribune.

-In 2002, the Tribune was mired in controversy after employees sold information related to the Elizabeth Smart kidnapping case to The National Enquirer.
+In 2002, the Tribune became mired in controversy after employees sold information related to the Elizabeth Smart kidnapping case to The National Enquirer.
 Tribune editor James "Jay" Shelledy resigned from his job at the paper amid the fallout of the scandal.
-Two staffers also were removed from their positions as Tribune reporters.
+Two staffers were also removed from their positions as Tribune reporters.

-In 2004 the paper decided to move from its historic location at the downtown Tribune building, to The Gateway development.
+In 2004 the paper decided to move from its historic location at the downtown Tribune building to The Gateway development.
 Many people, including several Tribune employees, opposed the move, stating that it would harm the economy of Salt Lake's downtown.
-The move was completed in May 2005 and Tribune employees were told by Editor Nancy Conway, "It is just a building."
+The move was completed in May 2005 and Tribune employees were told by editor Nancy Conway, "It is just a building."

-Bankruptcy
+Bankruptcy and alleged attempt to silence

 After emerging from bankruptcy in 2010, MediaNews Group lost control of its ownership to a hedge fund, Alden Global Capital.
 "The remainder of the Denver-based chain is owned by a consortium of lenders and by Singleton himself."

+In 2013, rumors swirled of renegotiations to the 1952 Joint Operating Agreement with the Deseret News, which may have put the Salt Lake Tribune at a marked financial disadvantage, potentially eventually bankrupting the Tribune.
+An anonymous note, delivered in disguised handwriting to Tribune offices in October, alleged that the LDS Church was secretly negotiating with Alden for this aim.
+Interested parties and local citizens' activist groups subsequently organized, petitioned the US Department of Justice to become involved, and eventually filed a lawsuit alleging anti-trust violations.
+Critics of the church assert that the efforts to target the Tribune were done with the participation of the church's First Presidency, its highest leadership body.

+Huntsman ownership

-In 2016, Huntsman Family Investments, LLC, a company controlled by Paul Huntsman, bought The Salt Lake Tribune.
-Paul Huntsman is the son of industrialist Jon Huntsman Sr. who serves as chairman of the holding company, and brother of former Utah governor and ambassador to Russia Jon Huntsman Jr.
+On April 20, 2016, Huntsman Family Investments, LLC, a private equity firm controlled by Paul Huntsman, bought The Salt Lake Tribune.
+Paul Huntsman is the son of industrialist Jon Huntsman Sr. who is chairman of the holding company, and brother of former Utah governor and ambassador to China and later Russia Jon Huntsman Jr.